oatpp/website/docs/about/README.md

 Latest version `1.1.0` :tada:

-Oat++ is the modern web framework for C++.
+Oat++ is an open-source modern C++ web framework.
-It provides all the necessary features and components for production-grade development, including:
+It provides all the necessary components and features for production-grade development, including:

 - Advanced REST controllers with request mappings and Swagger-UI annotations.
 See [Api Controller](/docs/components/api-controller/).
 - Retrofit/Feign like client.
 See [Api Client](/docs/components/api-client/).